KYONY/Baby-Feeding-Tracker/README.md

-# Myroslav - Baby Feeding Tracker PWA
+# Baby Feeding Tracker PWA

 ## About The Project